-    - Boxed – Think of boxed like a online warehouse.
+Boxed – Think of boxed like an online warehouse.
 They offer the same bulk products but deliver them directly to your door.
 Depending on your location meat and/or produce may or may not be available through boxed.
 But it’s worth checking out.

 Sourcing meat from local farmers is another fantastic option.

 Not only is it important to support local farms, but local meat is often fresher since it doesn’t have to travel as far to get to your dog’s belly.

 Local farmers are a great choice when looking for higher quality meats like grass fed, organic, free range, and certified human meats to name a few.

 Additionally, local farms usually have options for buying in bulk.
 I’ve seen many farms offer up a whole cow for purchase.
 They’re even a great source for organs and other raw offal for your dog (liver, heart, kidney, lungs, etc.).
 And they can be a fantastic option for local produce as well if you include plant material in your dog’s diet.